alanmmolina/alanmmolina.github.io/content/projects/standalone/composing-a-spotify-analytics-pipeline-with-dagster.md

 Our `gold` asset combines data from all three `silver` datasets into a consolidated view of **artist insights**.
 Unlike the `bronze` and `silver` assets that process one artist at a time, this `gold` asset aggregates across all artists to create a comprehensive dataset.

-The SQL query is more complex for good reason—it's creating something genuinely valuable.
+The SQL query is more complex for good reason - it's creating something genuinely valuable.
 It creates CTEs for each aspect of artist data, including base information, album metrics, and track metrics.
 The query calculates meaningful aggregations such as average tracks per album and average track popularity across each artist's catalog.
 It identifies each artist's most popular track, providing a quick reference point for their standout content.
 Finally, it joins all this information together into a single, analysis-ready dataset that provides a complete picture of each artist.

 This thoughtfully designed asset creates a dataset that answers important questions: Which artist has the highest track popularity?
 How does track duration correlate with popularity?
 What percentage of an artist's content is explicit?
-The `gold` layer is where data becomes insight—where we transform technically accurate information into business-relevant knowledge.
+The `gold` layer is where data becomes insight - where we transform technically accurate information into business-relevant knowledge.
 This is the layer that typically gets presented to stakeholders, and the one that ultimately justifies all the careful engineering that came before it.

 ---
 ## Setting Up the Definitions